alaesahbou/BuscoPhylo/README.md

 # Installation
-1. Download the application and extract the zipped file in your web server (xampp, ampps, WAMP, online server …) Then configure your database setting by editing the file <code>config.app.php</code>
+1. Download the application and extract the zipped file in your web server (xampp, ampps, WAMP, online server …)
 ````bash
 # Download the BuscoPhylo source code
 git clone https://github.com/alaesahbou/BuscoPhylo.git